 Bacterial resistance and serious infections including cellulitis, pneumonia, tuberculosis and diarrhoeal illnesses are a global threat.
 New, more expensive antibiotics are often less well tolerated than older agents and are unavailable in many countries.
 Very few new antibiotics are being discovered or brought to market.

 - Acne is an inflammatory disease and is not an infection.
-See DermNet NZ's Causes of acne page.
+See DermNet's Causes of acne page.

 - Topical antibiotics are more likely to induce bacterial resistance than oral antibiotics.